-Tearing Away From Formalities of Celebrity is a Task: Amitabh Bachchan
+Tearing Away From Formalities Of Celebrity Is A Task: Amitabh Bachchan

 English English हिन्दी Hindi বাংলা Bengali मराठी Marathi ગુજરાતી Gujarati தமிழ் Tamil ಕನ್ನಡ Kannada ਪੰਜਾਬੀPunjabi اردو Urdu

-Filled with gratitude after his meetings with fans who stand outside his home Jalsa here every Sunday to get a glimpse of him, Big B posted his thoughts on his blog.
+Filled with gratitude after his meetings with fans who stand outside his home Jalsa in Mumbai every Sunday to get a glimpse of him, Big B posted his thoughts on his blog.

-Filled with gratitude after his meetings with fans who stand outside his home Jalsa here every Sunday to get a glimpse of him, Big B posted his thoughts on his blog.
+Filled with gratitude after his meetings with fans who stand outside his home Jalsa in Mumbai every Sunday to get a glimpse of him, Big B posted his thoughts on his blog.

 "What brings them here each Sunday is a mystery and a cause for mistaken identity...
 Surely they must mistake for another... surely...
 But no they come ...standing and waiting for hours before, just so they can wave at me and hope for a reciprocal gesture...
 That is all...
 Mostly the operation is valid and over within those minor minutes... and then back to the grind.